BNGAOSI/cc17-3e/EdEddnEddy-BarangayBuddy/README.md

 - Add toolbar to all activities

 - Feat Map now directs users to google map for easy access to navigation etc.

+### 2024/02/19

+- Add Phone number to all documents form

+- Change age field to "number" input

+- Style: Add constraints to the red lines to the buttons at home fragment